ActiveState/homework/dep-tree/README.md

 If a particular distro has no dependencies, represent it as an empty object in the JSON.

+#### Example Output for Testing

+The `Package-Stash` distribution has a small dependency tree, consisting of the following:

+* Package-Stash
+  * B
+  * Carp
+  * Dist::CheckConflicts
+    * Carp
+    * Exporter
+    * Module::Runtime
+      * perl
+    * base
+    * perl
+    * strict
+    * warnings
+  * Getopt::Long
+  * Module::Implementation
+    * Carp
+    * Module::Runtime
+      * perl
+    * Try::Tiny
+      * Carp
+      * Exporter
+      * constant
+      * perl
+      * strict
+      * warnings
+    * strict
+    * warnings
+  * Scalar::Util
+  * Symbol
+  * constant
+  * perl
+  * strict
+  * warnings

+**This is the entire dependency tree for `Package-Stash` as modules, not distributions.
+Note that this example includes both "perl" and modules shipped with the Perl code.**

+The terminal nodes do not have any dependencies of their own.
+You can use this to evaluate the output of your program.

 ### Instructions for Us

 If your solution requires the installation of additional libraries, packages,